Sheriff's Office identifies body pulled from Charlotte Harbor

 The Sarasota County Sheriff’s Office reported the following arrests:

-• Rodrigo Arroyo, 21, 8500 block of Raoul Avenue, North Port.
+• Rodrigo Arroyo, 21, 8500 block of Raoul Ave, North Port.
 Charges: two counts of violation of probation.
 Bond: none.

 • Joan Kathleen Berner, 70, 2300 block of Lakeshore Drive, Nokomis.
 Charge: battery.
 Bond: $500.